AlexBulankou/ai-talk1/labinstructions.md

 There are many ways to enable Application Insights for ASP.NET application.
 In this lab the application already has Application Insights SDK enabled as it would be when creating an ASP.NET project in Visual Studio with Application Insights option checked.
 The only modification you need to do is to configure the instrumentation key.

 1. Get the **frontend** component instrumentation key from the first excercise
-1. Open folder `src\start\aspnet\tr24ai\tr24ai\bin`
+2. Open folder `src\start\aspnet\tr24ai\tr24ai\bin`
 3. Open file `ApplicationInsights.config`
 4. Replace  `<!-- Insert instrumentation key here-->` with the instrumentation key from the step 1 `<InstrumentationKey>instrumentation_key_for_aspnet_app</InstrumentationKey>`
+5. Repeat steps 3-4 for `ApplicationInsights.config` in `src\start\aspnet\tr24ai\tr24ai` folder.
-5. Verify that you have frontend applicationis still running on HTTP port 24002 by running http://localhost:24002 in the browser
+6. Verify that you have frontend applicationis still running on HTTP port 24002 by running http://localhost:24002 in the browser
-6. Open **frontend** component in Azure portal.
+7. Open **frontend** component in Azure portal.
 Live Stream tile should show 1 instance

     ![image](/instructions/live-stream-frontend.png)

 ### Task 4.
 Enabling telemetry collection from the JavaScript (frontend)

 There is no reason to use the same instrumentation key for the JavaScript and server side components of the application.
-With the modern rich UI it is not rare that a single JavaScript UI has many backend dependencies and do not have a "main" frontend backend.
-In this lab however we will use the same instrumentation key for JavaScript and server side code of the front end component of our microservice.
+With modern rich UI it is not rare for a single JavaScript UI to have many backend dependencies and not have the "main" frontend backend.
+In this lab, however, we will use the same instrumentation key for JavaScript and server side code of the frontend component of our microservice.

 1. Get the **frontend** component instrumentation key from the first excercise
 1. Open folder `\src\start\aspnet\tr24ai\tr24ai\Views\Home`